Are you thinking of selling final expense insurance? If so, this can be a savvy career move.

 However, it would be best if you didn’t oversell this aspect of the policy.

 Although final expense insurance does accrue a cash value, this isn’t very high.
 What’s more, it’s not really that big of a benefit with the way that final expense insurance works.

-If clients are asking about the cash value in final expense insurance, make it clear to them that within the first five hours or so, they’ll be lucky to see a cash value of more than $200.
+If clients are asking about the cash value in final expense insurance, make it clear to them that within the first hours or so, they’ll be lucky to see cash value of more than $200.

 If they maintain the policy for 10-15 years, they might see a more sizable cash value accrue, such as $2,000.
 However, at this point, they will have most likely more than paid for their death benefit.

 Therefore, aiming to accrue a high cash value in a final expense policy is not a financially savvy goal.
 What’s more, withdrawing the entire cash value can put one’s whole policy at risk.

 For these reasons, we would recommend that you warn clients against choosing final expense insurance just because it can grow a cash value.

 Learn How to Sell Final Expense Insurance With ILIAA